-Gisella is in charge of donor relations at Global Ethics.
-Before that she was in charge of donor relations at the International Commission of Jurists and other NGOs specialised in emergency aid and food security.
-Prior to that, Gisella worked as an Economic advisor for various consulting and engineering firms, and as expert in evaluation of development programmes and development of project planning capabilities.
-Gisella has lived in Italy, the Netherlands, in the United Kingdom, in Pakistan and India and she speaks Italian, Dutch, English and French.
+Gisella is New Business Manager for OXFAM, based in Geneva, Switzerland.
+A member of the HURIDOCS Board since 2014, Gisella assumed the Chair at the close of 2016.
+An expert in institutional development, she has held leadership positions at Global Ethics, the International Commission of Jurists, and EuronAid (an association of more than 30 member NGOs specialising in emergency aid and food security).
+Earlier in her career, Gisella worked as an economic advisor for a variety of consulting and engineering firms, and as an expert in the evaluation of development programs and project planning.
+She has lived in Italy, the Netherlands, the United Kingdom, Pakistan and India and speaks Italian, Dutch, English and French.

 - United Kingdom

-Hannah is a human rights activist with a background in information management.
-She has worked as the Executive Director for the African Centre for Democracy and Human Rights Studies since 2001.
-She is currently actively engaged in the adoption of the Protocol to the African Charter on Human and Peoples’ Rights on the Rights of Women in Africa.
-A member of the HURIDOCS International Advisory Council from 1992-2009, she was the first Gambian to receive the US Secretary of State’s International Women of Courage Award in 2007.
+Hannah is Executive Director of the African Centre for Democracy and Human Rights Studies, a position that she has held since 2001.
+She joined the HURIDOCS Board in 2009, having previously served as a member of the HURIDOCS International Advisory Council (1992-2009).
+A human rights activist with a background in information management, Hannah has served as Chair of the African Democracy Forum and has worked for adoption of the Protocol to the African Charter on Human and Peoples’ Rights on the Rights of Women in Africa.
+In 2007, Hannah was the first Gambian to receive the U.S. Secretary of State’s International Women of Courage Award.